greenwichg/spark_guide/batch_vs_stream.md

 ## Batch and Stream Processing

-**We wait for the collected data to reach a certain threshold (e.g., daily, weekly,…), then process them all at once.
-This is called batch processing.**

-**That might be too long.
+**One of the data engineer's responsibilities is to capture the real-life data, add spices, cook, and serve it.
+There are different ways to do it.
+We wait for the collected data to reach a certain threshold (e.g., daily, weekly,…), then process them all at once.
+This is called batch processing.
+That might be too long.
 Instead of waiting, we can process a piece of data right after it happens.
 After completing this piece, the next one will follow, and things will continue to unfold in this manner.
 This is called stream processing.**